ibm-cloud-docs/cephaas/block_storage_volume_sds_create.md

 6. Click **Create**.
 During the new volume creation, the volume is in `Pending` state.
 The status changes to `Available` or `Failed` based on the actual state of the volume.

-## Creating SDSaaS block volumes from the CLI
+## Creating block volumes from the CLI
 {: #creating-sds-block-volume-cli}
 {: cli}